nlesc-nano/CAT/docs/get_started.rst

 A basic recipe for running **CAT**:**

 1. Create two directories named ‘core’ and ‘ligand’.
 The 'core' directory should contain the input cores & the 'ligand' should contain the input ligands.
 The quantum dots will be exported to the 'QD' directory.

 2. Customize the job settings to your liking, see CAT/examples/input_settings.yaml_ for an example.
+Note: everything under the ``optional`` section does **not** have to be included in the input settings.
+As is implied by the name, everything in ``optional`` is completely optional.

-3. Run **CAT** with ``init_cat input_settings.yaml``
+3. Run **CAT** with the following command:
+``init_cat input_settings.yaml``

-4. Congratulations, you just ran **CAT**!
+4. Congratulations, you just ran
+**CAT**!

 .. _qd-example: https://github.com/SCM-NV/qmflows/blob/master/test/QD_input_examples